playframework/playframework/documentation/manual/working/commonGuide/pekko/PekkoTyped.md

 ### Compile-time dependency injection

-Using compile-time dependency injection for Akka Actor Typed requires creating the actor `Behavior` value and using it to spawn the actor:
+Using compile-time dependency injection for Pekko Actor Typed requires creating the actor `Behavior` value and using it to spawn the actor:

 Scala
 : @[compile-time-di](code/scalaguide/akka/typed/fp/AppComponents.scala)